 Lisa brings a lens of inclusion to everything she produces and talks openly and passionately about the themes of her life and work in her speaking and writing.

-For FEM, she produces work that celebrates diversity including the storytelling event My Trans Story, Cassie Workman’s Giantess and many corporate speaking events.
+For FEM, she produces work that celebrates diversity including the storytelling event My Trans Story, My Drag Story, The Sappho Show and BUTCH.

 As co-founder and co-producer for The Theatre Division, Lisa produced Miracle City at the Sydney Opera House in 2017 and co-produced and directed an adaptation of Thai-riffic!, Oliver Phommavanh’s bestselling book for young people at Monkey Baa Theatre and The Seymour Centre.
 In 2014, she co-produced and directed the critically acclaimed and award-winning production Ruthless!
 The Musical for the Reginald Season at The Seymour Centre.